pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/options/aliases.md

 Aliases are frequently used when refactoring Pulumi programs.

 For example, imagine we change a database resource’s name from `old-name-for-db` to `new-name-for-db`.
-By default, when we run pulumi up, we see that the old resource is deleted and the new one created.
+By default, when we run `pulumi up`, we see that the old resource is deleted and the new one created.
 If we annotate that resource with the aliases option, however, the resource is updated in-place:

 {{< chooser language "javascript,typescript,python,go,csharp" >}}